growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration/README.md

 ![HackMD Demo](/assets/images/growi-keep.gif)

+### Show previews of GROWI page on Slack (Unfurl Feature)

+With the unfurl feature, a preview of GROWI pages can be shown when GROWI links are shared in Slack.

 ### Check the connected GROWI

 By typing `/growi status`, you can see the GROWI App(s) that are connected to the Slack workspace.
 (This is only available when the Bot type is Official bot or Custom bot with proxy.)